madjugglers/pattern-book/01_maj_pattern_book.md

 a cycle of $m$ beats, counting on both hands.
  For example, $2/1$-count means,  *pass-self*, then repeat.
 When the denominator $n$ is 1 we just say $m$-count, as in the familiar 1-count, 2-count, 3-count, and so on.
- Stating the count does not necessarily imply what hands are doing what or the starting configuration.
+ Stating the count does not necessarily imply what hands are doing what, how many clubs are being juggled,  or the starting configuration.
 E.g., left-hand 2-count is different from right-hand 2-count.
 Odd counts are nicely balanced for the hands, then the only issue is the start, which we usually do out of the right.